LOUISIANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Louisiana.StateRecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act (“FCRA”).
 You understand and acknowledge that these reports are NOT “consumer reports” as defined by the FCRA.
 Your access and use of a report is subject to our Terms of Service and you expressly acknowledge that you are prohibited from using this service and this report to determine an individual’s eligibility for credit, insurance, employment or any other purpose regulated by the FCRA.

-Are Louisiana Vital Records Open to the Public?
+Are Louisiana Vital Records Public?

-Louisiana vital records are mostly closed records and are only available to specific individuals.
+Louisiana vital records are mostly closed and only available to specific individuals.
 However, vital records become public information available on the Louisiana State Archives after a specific period.
-The statutory period of confidentiality depends on the record — fifty years for death and marriage records and 100 years for birth records.
+The statutory period of confidentiality depends on the record - fifty years for death and marriage records and 100 years for birth records.
 Until these periods elapse, only the persons named on the record, immediate family, and legal representatives may obtain certified copies of vital records in Louisiana.

 How Do I Obtain Louisiana Vital Records?